 Winter months, on the other hand, can be a beautiful time to visit if you like snow and don’t mind the cold.

-If at all possible, try to time your trip in the middle of the week, to avoid weekend crowds – it does become really busy, especially on nice days and in the summer.
+If at all possible, try to time your trip in the middle of the week, to avoid weekend crowds.
+It does become really busy, especially on beautiful days in the summer.

 Suggested Walking Route from the Railway Station

 Take a very comfortable train from Vilnius railway station and about 30-40minutes later you will get off in Trakai.

 Be prepared to walk a bit – the castle is about 2.5km from the station and you can either walk along the lake or follow the main street of the town.